 To obtain initial information and enable us to make you a tailor-made offer, please fill in our enquiry form and send it to us by email.
 Once you have done this, we can then make you a non-binding offer.
 Once the contract has been finalised, we will agree a time schedule with you for the implementation of the assessment procedure and the preparation of the accreditation report.

 Once the contract has been finalised, you prepare your self-evaluation report (including relevant annexes).
-The self-evaluation report is prepared on the based the Foundation Accreditation Council’s grid for the respective procedure type (individual procedure, bundled procedure, etc.).
+The self-evaluation report is prepared on the based the German Accreditation Council’s grid for the respective procedure type (individual procedure, bundled procedure, etc.).
 Once the contract has been finalised, we will send you the corresponding WORD document for processing incl. instructions for the preparation of the self-evaluation report.

 The FIBAA Expert committee, which is appointed by the FIBAA Accreditation and Certification Committee, appoints an Expert committee in accordance with the "Guidelines on the Appointment of FIBAA Experts and Configuration of Expert Groups for Accreditation Procedures” issued by the German Rectors' Conference (HRK).
 In order to ensure the impartiality of the assessor committee and fairness for you, we grant you a justified right of objection.
 We prepare our assessors for their duties and for each specific procedure.

 The FIBAA office prepares the audit report, which contains a proposal for determining compliance with the formal criteria according to Part 2 of the Specimen Decree (Musterrechtsverordnung, MRVO) (or the legal decree of the state in which the higher education institution is located).
 If necessary, the assessor committee will be asked to provide its expertise.
-The audit report is prepared according to the grid supplied by the Foundation Accreditation Council.
+The audit report is prepared according to the grid supplied by the German Accreditation Council.
 The FIBAA informs the university immediately if a formal criterion is not met and agrees on the further procedure.

 During the on-site inspection, the assessor committee primarily assesses the technical and content-related criteria.
 At the end of the appointment you will receive feedback on the assessor committee’s evaluations.